MADS-Lions/GoodsComparison2018Tariffs/README.md

     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │   ├── Analysis_Visuals_and_Models: Groceries_and_Clothing&Footwear.ipynb For Analysis of Groceries and Clothing&Footwear Categories for comparing American and Canadian felt impact from 2018 tariffs.
+Naming convention is a number (for ordering), │   ├── Analysis_Visuals_and_Models: Groceries_and_Clothing&Footwear.ipynb - For Analysis of Groceries and Clothing&Footwear Categories for comparing American and Canadian felt impact from 2018 tariffs.
 Making a narrative about clothing and groceries and the impact of tariffs on them providing evidence with visuals regression discontinuity and differences in differences
+    │   ├── Analysis_Visuals_and_Models: Shelter.ipynb - For Analysis of Shelter category for comparing American and Candian felt impact from 2018 tariffs
     │   ├── Data_Cleaning_and_Manipulation: Main_Datasets.ipynb - For data cleaning and manipulating the main datasets
     │   ├── Data_Exploration_and_Feature_Selection: CACPINormalDistributionTest.ipynb - For Canadian data exploration, normality testing, and feature selection on categories
     │   ├── Data_Exploration_and_Feature_Selection: USCPINormalDistributionTest.ipynb - For US data exploration, normality testing, and feature selection on categories
-    │   ├── visualization_streamlit.py - for visualization of data to garner insights for the user │
+    │   ├── Streamlit: visualization_streamlit.py - for visualization of streamlit of data to garner insights for the user │   ├── Visualization: Regression_Discontinuity_For_Items_Pre&Post_Tariffs.ipynb - visuals for potential RC diagrams │   ├── Visualization: US_tariff_tradewar_timeline.ipynb - visuals for showing the dates and CPI of the US tradewar in 2018
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.